garden-rs/garden/doc/src/commands.md

 is configured for the command using the environment variables and custom commands from both the tree and the garden.

-Use the `garden -vv` extra-verbose option to display the command being run.
+Use the `-vv` extra-verbose option to display the command being run.

 Use the `-N | --dry-run` option to perform a trial run without running any commands.